paolosalvatori/ServiceBusExplorer/EventGridExplorer_README.md

 ## Acknowledge/Release/Reject

-On the received events listed in the table, the user can multi-select events to perform the acknowledge/release/reject operations.
+The user can multi-select the received events in the table to acknowledge, release, or reject events.
 When successful, the event status column is updated with the operation performed.

 ![Event Action](./media/event-action-event-grid.png)